DataDog/integrations-extras/README.md

 When you have finished building your integration, you can run `rake clean_env` to remove the Python virtual environment.

+# Submitting Your integration

+Once you have completed the development of your integration, submit a [pull request](https://github.com/DataDog/integrations-extras/compare) to have Datadog review your integration.
+Once we've reviewed your integration, we will approve and merge your pull request or provide feedback and next steps required for approval.

 # Reporting Bugs

+For more information on integrations, please reference our [documentation](http://docs.datadoghq.com) and [knowledge base](https://help.datadoghq.com/hc/en-us).
+You can also visit our [help page](http://docs.datadoghq.com/help/) to connect with us.